rodneyshupe/Cookbook/SousVideRecipes.rst

 ..
-   Recipes from the Messy Chef: a collection of recipes containing the favourites of Rodney Shupe and family
+   Sous-Vide Recipes from the Messy Chef: a collection of sous-vide recipes from Rodney Shupe and family

 .. raw:: pdf